dylan-profiler/visions/paper/paper.md

 ## Introduction

 Many common data workflows such as loading tabular data from plain text files, data compression, and machine learning data processing rely on *semantically* meaningful representations of the data's type.
-Most type inference algorithms, including those used by [pandas][pandas] and within the [tidyverse][tidyverse] employ rule-based heuristics tightly coupled to the *physical* type implementation used by the library.
+Most type inference algorithms, including those used by [pandas][pandas] and within the [tidyverse][tidyverse] employ rule-based heuristics tightly coupled to the *machine* type implementation used by the library.
 In practice these two representations are distinct.
-For example, while the set of real numbers between 0 and 1 are *physically* represented on disk as float, their *semantics* might instead be a probability.
+For example, while the set of real numbers between 0 and 1 are stored on the computer disk as float, their *semantics* might instead be a probability.

 `Visions` is an expressive, user-configurable framework for capturing the semantic relations between data types forming a development bedrock supporting a range of potential applications.

 ## Statement of Need

-While data processing libraries like pandas and the tidyverse are primarily focused on the physical representation of data on disk, there does not exist a systematic solution to expose semantic representations of data.
+While data processing libraries like pandas and the tidyverse are primarily focused on the machine representation of data on disk, there does not exist a systematic solution to expose semantic representations of data.
 Additionally, most current libraries solve the challenge of type inference through a suite of fixed heuristics.
-In practice, this restricts developers to the limited set of physical types embedded within the libraries implementation.
+In practice, this restricts developers to the limited set of machine type representations embedded within the libraries implementation.

 These heuristics usually consist of rules like "if the series can be cast to integer then do so, otherwise try float," which fail to support the myriad, often hierarchical, semantic representations deployed by users in real-world cases.
 Virtually every data practitioner has experienced the frustration of reading a column of integers with trailing decimal zeros as float.